aiven/devportal/docs/tutorials/kafka-migration.rst

     Always check if additional firewall rules need to be set up to allow MirrorMaker 2 to access your source Apache Kafka cluster.

-    Aiven allows you to associate :doc:`static IP addresses </docs/platform/concepts/static-ips>` to all the services.
+    Aiven can associate :doc:`static IP addresses </docs/platform/concepts/static-ips>` to all services.
 It could be useful to associate static IP addresses to Aiven for MirrorMaker 2 to narrow down the list of IP addresses allowed to reach the source Apache Kafka cluster.

 Create the target Kafka cluster and MirrorMaker 2 instance
 ----------------------------------------------------------